-If you receive federal financial aid and withdraw from all courses at or before the time when 60% of the term is completed, you will be required to repay a portion of the federal aid received.
+If you receive federal financial aid and withdraw from all courses, you will be required to repay a portion of the federal aid received.

-If you receive a grade of F in all courses for a semester, you will be required to repay a portion of financial aid received unless an instructor documents that you participated in at least one class through the 60% point of the term.
+If you receive a grade of F in all courses for a semester, you will be required to repay a portion of financial aid received unless an instructor documents that you participated through the term.